top of page

 Functionality B

-Daily activity assistance
+Daily activity assistance with everyday tasks

-The problem
+The Challenge

 How can we design an application for HExo that is motivating and empowering for patients and aids healthcare professionals deliver treatment effectively?